 Step 3: Then using the volume keys boot into TWRP recovery.
 As you enter the TWRP recovery you’ll be asked to modify the system partitions or not.
 So just swipe to the right side to allow modifications.

 Step 4: Now you need to install the Update Super SU zip file which we’ve copied earlier.
 So click on the Install option.

 Step 5: As you click on it, you’ll see all the files and folders located on phones internal storage.

 Step 6: Just navigate to the Update Super SU zip file and select it.
 On the next screen just swipe to start the actual Rooting process.
 It will hardly take few minutes to complete.

 Step 7: After completion, you’ll see the successful message on the screen.
 This will confirm that you have successfully rooted your Moto G 2013 smartphone.
 Just click on the Reboot System option to restart your phone.

 Moreover, use Root Checker app to confirm whether your Moto G is rooted or not.
 Also, Superuser app will automatically install on your phone.
 This Superuser app supervises every app that requires root access.

 Finally!
 You’ve successfully rooted and installed the latest TWRP v3.0.0-0 custom recovery on your Motorola Moto G 2013 (1st Generation) smartphone.
 Now you can easily flash Custom ROMs, Custom kernels, take backups, wipe data, increase internal memory and do much more on your phone.
 Do share your views and experience about the same.
-Also if you face any issues while going through the process then do contact me using the comments section given below.
+Also if you face any issues while going through the process then do contact us using the comments section given below.
 It’ll be a pleasure to help you guys.
 Thank you!